-What are the advantages of having a loyalty scheme?
+What are the advantages of a customer loyalty scheme?

 - Set your objectives.
 Do you want more customers?
-Or do you want to increase your sales to existing customers?
-Or do you want customers of a particular type?
+Do you want to increase your sales to existing customers?
+Do you want to focus on customers of a particular type?

-- Ask a sample of your customers what they think of your proposals, and tailor the scheme accordingly.
+- Ask a sample of your customers what they think of your ideas, and tailor the scheme based on their feedback.

 - Tell your employees what you're doing.
 They need to understand the reasons behind the scheme.

-- Try the scheme out for a short period before committing yourself for the longer term.
+- Try the scheme out for a short period before committing yourself.

 - Recognise that customers have different needs.
 Some people may be influenced by price and would be happy to receive a discount.
 Others may be more concerned with service.

 - Use the data that you collect.
-Think about how you could use the information that you have to enhance your customer relationships.
+Think about how you could use the information to enhance your customer relationships.

-- Make sure that your loyalty scheme properly reflects your brand values and truly adds value for your customer.
+- Make sure that your loyalty scheme reflects your brand values and adds value for your customer.

 Derek is creator of The WOW!
 Awards, as well as an international speaker and author on customer service.
 He is the past chief executive of the Society of Consumer Affairs Professionals in Europe. ...